tldr-pages/tldr-node-client/README.md

 You need to add the option `--unsafe-perm` to your command.
 This is because when npm goes to the postinstall step, it downgrades the permission levels to "nobody".
 Probably you should fix your installation directory permissions and install as a non-root user in the first place.

-- If you see an error related to `webworker-threads` like -
+- If you see an error related to `webworker-threads` like:

 ```
 /usr/local/lib/node_modules/tldr/node_modules/natural/lib/natural/classifiers/classifier.js:32